Alsond5/zkChallenge2/README.md

-# Mina zkApp: My App
+# Mina zkApp: Challenge 2

+## I did the tests in main.ts

 This template uses TypeScript.